 The Secret To Safely Removing A Rattlesnake

-Sheds are very susceptible to harboring snakes of all kinds because they offer shade and safety from predators.
-So, if you have one, make sure to cover any holes or openings at ground level and be cautious each time you enter it.
+Sheds harbor snakes of all kinds because they offer shade and safety from predators.
+If have one, make sure to cover any holes or openings at ground level and be cautious each time you enter it.

-If you do find a rattlesnake on any part of your property, you can try waiting a few days to let it go away on its own.
-If you find one on any part of your property that allows them to be cornered and sealed off, such as in a shed, barn, or garage, you can trap it by closing off any escape routes.
+If you do find a rattlesnake on your property, you can try waiting a few days to let it go away on its own.
+If you find a snake in a spot that allows them to be cornered and sealed off, such as in a shed, barn, or garage, you can trap it by closing off any escape routes.

-Remember, if you find a rattlesnake on your property, do not try to “handle” it unless you really know what you are doing as they can strike at a distance longer than your arm can reach.
+Remember, if you find a rattlesnake on your property, do not try to “handle” it unless you really know what you are doing.
+They can strike at a distance longer than your arm can reach.
 Even a rattlesnake caught in a snake trap can still bite you and inflict you with dangerous venom.

 Additional Tips For Rattlesnake Removal